 For the last seven years I’ve designed web and mobile products at big tech companies and early-stage startups.
 I want to do the most good I can with my work and before I started designing at impact-focused organisations I donated parts of my salary to effective charities.

 I’m largely self-taught, fuelled by a love for learning and understanding how things work.
-I believe the best solutions in product emerge from a cycle of experiment, curiosity, and humility.
+I believe the best solutions emerge from a cycle of experiment, curiosity, and humility.
 I keep coming back to this quote from Richard Feynman: “It doesn’t matter how beautiful your theory is, it doesn’t matter how smart you are.
 If it doesn’t agree with experiment, it’s wrong.”

 Facilitators are alumni who've undergone rigorous selection and coaching training.
 They guide you through the program and offer regular feedback - a highly-rated feature by fellows.